wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.1.1 =
+* Improvement: WooCommerce now officially supported out of the box.
+* Feature: Added the wordfence:doNotCache() function that you can call in your themes and plugins to prevent caching of items.
+* Fix: Fixed the warning appearing in lib/wfUtils.php about a scalar being treated as an array which appeared in 5.0.9.
+* Fix: Failed logins were not being logged for non-existent usernames that were set to immediatelly block.
+Fixed.
+* Fix: Removed several warnings/notices that would appear when WP_DEBUG is enabled.
+* Fix: Added default character set to .htaccess which fixes garbled international characters being served from cache on sites with no default apache charset.

 = 5.0.9 =
 * Feature: (Premium) Advanced Comment Spam Filter.
 Checks comment source IP, author URL and hosts and IP's in body against additional spam lists.